bushidocodes/gm-fabric-dashboard/README.md

 In order to support deployment of the dashboard to monitor a microservice that doesn't own the root path, this projects injects the string template `__BASE_URL__` in the minified index.html file and JS bundle that can be replaced to set the desired path.
 For your convenience, a BASH script is provided to simplify this deployment process and provide an undo option.

 For example, if you are going to deploy the dashboard to a microservice located at `http://www.deciphernow.com/my/awesome/microservice/`, your dashboard will be located at the path `/my/awesome/microservice/gmadmin/` and poll endpoints at `/my/awesome/microservice/admin/metrics.json` and `/my/awesome/microservice/admin/threads`.
 To configure the dashboard for this path,`cd` into the ./build directory and execute `sudo ./setPath.sh /my/awesome/microservice/gmadmin/`.
 Please note that the path should have both an opening and a trailing slash.
 Additionally, the path must terminate in `/gmadmin/` to allow the dashboard to properly determine the URLs of the scrape targets.
 If you do not have `/gmadmin/` at the end of the string you pass into `setPath.sh`, the deployment script will fail and exit.
 After running this script successfully, your application is ready to be deployed.

-If you intend to retrofit this dashboard on an existing GM Fabric JVM microservice, you likely will need to proxy `/my/awesome/microservice/admin/metrics.json` and `/my/awesome/microservice/admin/threads` to the expected path as outlined above.

 In case of error or mis-configuration, your original `index.html` has been backed up to `index.html.old`.
 To revert to the backup, run `sudo ./setPath.sh undo` and rerun with the correct argument.